chiao45/parpydtk2/docs/intro.rst

     Method, Nashville, Tennessee · April 19–23, 2015, on CD-ROM, American Nuclear Society, LaGrange Park, IL (2015).

-`Mesh-Oriented datABase`_ is an array-based general purpose mesh library with MPI support.
+`Mesh-Oriented datABase`_ (MOAB) is an array-based general purpose mesh library with MPI support.
 Array-based mesh data structure is more efficient in both computational cost and memory usage compared to traditional pointer-based data structures. `MOAB`_ has been adapted in `DTK2`_, so we choose to use it as our mesh database for this work.